ARPA-H PATH STUDY

 Who can participate?

-• Have an established diagnosis of Type 1 diabetes
+• Have an established diagnosis of Prediabetes or Type 2 diabetes.

 • Have a body mass index (BMI) between 18-40kg/m2.

-• You must own a personally owned iPhone (6s or newer – iOS 15+) or Android smartphone (version 12 or newer) and use this phone to download and use the MyType1Diabetes app along with the provided wearable devices (Oura ring, Empatica EmbracePlus wristband and a Continuous Glucose Monitor (CGM)).
+• Own a personal iPhone 6s or later (iOS 16.4+ or newer) or Android smartphone (version 12 or newer) and be willing to use this phone to download and use the BETATrack app along with the provided wearable devices (Oura ring and a Continuous Glucose Monitor (CGM)).

-• You must also reside in Northern California as one of your expectations as a participant is to attend two in person research visits at the Buck Institute Clinical Research Unit (CRU) in Novato, California.
+• Reside in Marin/Sonoma County or the North San Francisco Bay area as one of your expectations as a participant is to attend two in person research visits at the Buck Institute Clinical Research Unit (CRU) in Novato, California.

 How long will the study last?

-Your participation is completely voluntary and you are invited to participate in this study for up to 6 months.
+Your participation is completely voluntary and you are invited to participate in this study for 6-8 months.

 What will I do in the study?

-• Wear wearable and smart devices that will be provided to you that will include an Oura smart ring, an Empatica EmbracePlus, and a CGM.
+• Use wearable smart devices that will be provided to you that will include an Oura smart ring and continuous glucose monitors.

-• Attend two in-clinic visits at the Buck CRU where you will complete an Oral Glucose Tolerance Test (OGTT).
-This will involve a fingerprick blood test, the consumption of a glucose drink, and blood draws performed by a nurse.
+• Attend two in-clinic visits at the Buck CRU where you will complete an Oral Glucose Tolerance Test (OGTT) and a Meal Tolerance Test (MTT).
+Both the OGTT and MTT will involve a fingerprick blood test, the consumption of a study-provided drink, and an IV placement for blood draws performed by a nurse over 3 hours.

-• Complete 6 at-home real-world challenges that will involve consuming specific test meals (e.g., high saturated fat or carbohydrate meal vs standard meals that will be provided to you) in the morning with or without a controlled stressors that will be provided for you (e.g., mental math tasks)
+• Complete up to four at-home challenges that will involve consuming specific test meals (e.g., high saturated fat or carbohydrate meal vs. standard meals that will be provided to you) in the morning.

 Will I be compensated for participating in the study?

 Yes.
-Participants can earn up to a total of $400.
+Participants can earn up to a total of $600.
 Participants will receive $150 for each of the two clinical visits to compensate for time and travel to the Buck Institute Clinical Research Unit.
-In addition, you will receive $100 at the end of the study if you complete at least 70% of your study activities and check-in calls and with your study coordinator.
+You will also receive up to $300 as determined by at-home adherence.
 Finally, you will be able to keep your Oura ring.

 Who is conducting this study?